langmead-lab/recount-pump/populate/README.md

 9) adds ERCC and SIRV gene/transcript annotations to the gene annotation GTF file
 10) creates a `salmon` index using the combination transcript FASTA file created in the previous step
 11) this results in 2 additional items needed for `recount/monorail pump`: a) `genes.gtf` b) `salmon_index` (directory)

-The combined GTF file created in step 9 above is also used as the annotation for `

 12) the `STAR` index of whole genome FASTA

 Monorail also requires a secondary aligner index using `HISAT2`, which is not covered in any of the build steps above.